OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 When a boss is summoned, alerted, and/or killed there is a server-wide message banner sent to alert players.
 This can get very annoying in multiplayer games.
 This mod changes these messages to only send to players within 100 meters of the boss (or other applicable creature) when the message is normally triggered.

-### Haldor/Hildir Map Pins
+### Location Map Pins

-This mod gives you the ability to block the trader map pins from showing on the map.
+This mod gives you the ability to block the temple and trader map pins from showing on the map.
 This feature is flexible and can be disabled or enabled at any time.
+If you disable the temple map pin you must also specify a default spawn point since the game usually uses this map pin to find a spawn point for players.

-If disabled (EnableHaldorMapPin = false) the pin will not show for all players when the Haldor trader is discovered.
+For example, when using ``EnableHaldorMapPin = false`` the pin will not show for all players when the Haldor trader is discovered.
 Useful for keeping the location of Haldor a secret until you choose to reveal it!
-Similar config for Hildir and Start Temple pins included.

 Admins are able to bypass these settings.

 ### Player Map Pin Position